 Front view of Bodega Raffy in the Uco Valley

-Bodega Norton - the bodega was acquired by the Swarowsky family of Austria in 1989 that fell in love with its surroundings.
+The bodega was acquired by the Swarowsky family of Austria in 1989 that fell in love with its surroundings.
 Malbec, Torrontes and Syrah are some of the main grape varieties at this winery which produces some of Mendoza's finest Malbec blends.
-Bodega Norton is very tourist friendly, offering wine tastings, vineyard trips and a panoramic wine bar terrace.
+Wine holidays at Bodega Norton offers wine tastings, vineyard trips and a panoramic wine bar terrace.
 Visiting is easy, available visits are from Monday to Saturday at the following times: 9:00am, 10:30am, 12:00pm, 1:30pm, 3:00pm, 4:30pm.

-Trapiche - one of the biggest wineries in Mendoza, Trapiche is located in the oldest region of Mendoza in Maipu and has refurbished its original adobe building for a very interesting tour of Mendoza’s rich winemaking history.
-Though they are a mass producer their top end Cabernet Franc and blends are well worth a try.
+One of the biggest and best wineries in Mendoza, Trapiche is located in the oldest region of Mendoza in Maipu and has refurbished its original adobe building for a very interesting tour of Mendoza’s rich winemaking history.
+Though they are a mass producer their top-end Cabernet Franc and blends are well worth a try.
 Tours available daily Monday to Friday from 9am to 5pm, and Saturday from 9am to 1pm, closed on Sundays.

-Bodega Pulenta Estate - the bodega is situated in Alto Argelo in Lujan de Cuyo, one of the most prestigious wine making areas in Mendoza.
+The bodega is situated in Alto Argelo in Lujan de Cuyo, one of the most prestigious winemaking areas in Mendoza.
 It is run by two Italian brothers.
 With more than 135 hectares, the vineyards are planted with Malbec, Merlot, Cabernet Sauvignon, Chardonnay and Sauvignon Blanc, which are used as both single varieties or blended to make wines such as the Pulenta Gran Corte.
 Guided tours can be organised Monday to Friday from 9am to 5pm and Saturday and holidays from 9:00 am to 1:00pm.

 After the wine tour enjoy an asado in the patio area.